-Through the curriculum and supportive academy ethos and environment we aim to:
+Through the curriculum a supportive academy ethos, a healthy academy environment, and in accordance with the Trust safeguarding policy and local appendix we aim to:

-- Provide accurate and up to date information about drugs, including medicines (over the counter and prescribed), volatile substances, alcohol, tobacco, psycho-active substances and illegal drugs. - Increase understanding about the implications and possible effects of drug use and misuse on themselves and others. - Raise awareness of safety issues with regard to drugs. - Explore attitudes towards drug use and misuse. - Develop skills necessary to make informed decisions. - Identify appropriate sources of personal support. - Understand the law in relation to all types of drugs.
+- Provide accurate and up to date information about drugs, including medicines (over the counter and prescribed), volatile substances, alcohol, tobacco, psycho-active substances and illegal drugs. - Increase understanding about the implications and possible effects of drug use and misuse on themselves and others. - Raise awareness of safety issues with regard to drugs. - Explore attitudes towards drug use and misuse. - Develop skills necessary to make informed decisions. - Ensure pupils affected by their own or other's drug misuse have early access to support through the academy and other local services. - Understand the law in relation to all types of drugs.